 Having struck on a sore spot – the discrepancy between the apparently bad eating habits of the French and their yet good health – other researchers got interested and conducted studies of their own.
 Many found that there indeed was a connection between red wine and heart health, and it looked like only the mechanism through which red wine achieved the effect needed to be identified.

 One likely candidate was soon found: resveratrol, an organic compound that occurs in many plants, but especially in the skins of red grapes.
 For them resveratrol acts like an antimicrobial drug, that protects them from bacteria, fungi and other diseases.
 After that studies on animals discovered it to also potentially protect against cancer, have antioxidant properties better than vitamin C and help prevent atherosclerosis.

 At this point it might look like we could as well finish the article.
 Case proven and we should all have our red wine, right?
 Not quiet, because so far we haven’t examined a side that wasn’t given nearly as much media coverage since that fateful 60 Minutes segment.

 First of all, Renaud’s and the other studies were correlational, meaning researchers looked at groups of people from different social backgrounds and often were unable to clearly tell what is cause and what is effect in these people’s habits and health.

-That some may have gotten it wrong was shown in 2010, when French researchers looked at the drinking habits of almost 150,000 people.
+That some may have gotten it wrong came out in 2010, when French researchers looked at the drinking habits of almost 150,000 people.
 They indeed found that moderate wine consumption was connected to less heart disease, lower rates of obesity, better cholesterol levels and lower blood pressure.
 But it wasn’t the wine that was responsible for the better health – it was the higher social status of the wine drinkers.
 Drinking moderate amounts of red wine, they found, was a habit of healthy people with well paid jobs and a good education.
 It was not the wine that made them healthy, they were healthy in the first place.